dp-daly/js-snake/README.md

 ### Access

-You can play the game in your browser here:
+You can play the game in your computer browser here: https://dp-daly.github.io/js-snake/

 ## Functionality

 A landing page introduces the player to the game's mascot.
-A bee who gives game state updates throughout.
+A bee who gives some initial instructions and provides game state updates throughout.

 ![](./README%20images/Screenshot%202024-05-09%20at%2016.19.15.png)